GaryHostt/Oracle_Integration/Intro.md

 # OIC Generation 2 + File Server information

 ..this page is a continuation of my [overarching OIC knowledge repo here](https://garyhostt.github.io/Oracle_Integration/).

+This page details:
-This page details how and why you should upgrade to OIC generation 2 and then specific information on using the new File Server with OIC generation 2.
+- how and why you should upgrade to OIC generation 2
+- using the OIC File Server (generation 2 only)
+   - configuration
+   - use cases
+   - best practices
+   - videos
+   - FTP tools

 ## Oracle Integration, Generation 2